-Jenkins was convicted in April of four counts of first-degree murder for the August 2013 shotgun deaths of four people in three separate attacks.
+Jenkins, 27, was allowed to represent himself and found competent to stand trial on four counts of first-degree murder for the August 2013 shooting deaths of four people in three separate attacks.
+He pleaded guilty and was convicted in April.